GarySimons/girlsrun/README.md

 Here we have the e-commerce section of the website.
 Users can purchase branded merchandise from the club.
 Here items can be browsed and selected to be added to a shopping basket. **super users** have the ability to **edit and delete items** from the store.

 ### Contact Us
 This is where users can **get in touch with site owner**.
+I created an email account for site owner, Hannah Roberts.
+I then used **EmailJS** to set up an email template that is linked to the form on this page.
+When the form is submitted, the message is emailed to her address.
 The background image shows a woman running through a puddle.
 This is to reflect the real life situations and conditions that runners often face.
 It shows determination and spirit as it's telling you that this isn't easy, but it will be worth it.

 ### Shopping bag
 This page in **linked from the shopping bag total** shown on the far right of the nav bar.
 It show's the user the items in their bag with amounts, prices, sizes and the total.
 The user can also add or remove items from this page.
 The **secure checkout button** takes the user to a Stripe payment page where they can input their details.

+---

+### Features to be developed in the future

+Given more time I would have liked to add some more featues to the website:

+#### Booking calendar for running events
+Currently there are links under each of the running events on the Runs page.
+These links take the user to the Contact Us page.
+This is not ideal, and I would like to set up a booking system, where users to go to the event, view details and book themseleves onto, and pay for, the run.

+#### Booking system for links on the member advice pages
+Currently there are links under each of the special member only advice pages of getting started, gear, nutrition and coaching.
+These links are for the logged on member to book themselves onto the various packages on offer.
+These links take the user to the Contact Us page to send the owner and email.
+This is not ideal, and I would like to set up a booking system, where users to go to the package, view details and book themseleves on and pay.

 ---